 Recent research suggests that working memory is one of the best indicators of academic success, so strengthening this cognitive skill can offer great benefits to struggling students with memory deficits.

 Why is a Good Working Memory Beneficial for Students?

 - Encode and retrieve information into and out of long term memory

 - Maintain stamina during complex tasks

 - Take notes while listening to a lesson

 One can strengthen this skill by practicing activities that require working memory.
 In addition, learning specialists and educational therapists can work with students to help them learn how to utilize parts of cognition such as one's inner voice and visualizations to assist memory.
 In addition, students can also learn memory strategies so that new information is properly encoded and easy to retrieved.
-If you are interested in learning more about working memory activities and games, CLICK HERE.
+Come learn more about how to strengthen memory recall.

 Cheers, Dr. Erica Warren

 Dr. Erica Warren is the author, illustrator, and publisher of multisensory educational materials at Good Sensory Learning and Dyslexia Materials.
 She is also the director of Learning to Learn and Learning Specialist Courses.

 - YouTube Channel: https://www.youtube.com/user/warrenerica1